exercism/javascript/concepts/type-conversion/about.md

 // => '[object Object]'
 ```

-However, you can customize the conversion behavior, e.g. by providing a `toString` method.
+You can customize the conversion behavior, e.g. by providing a `toString` method.
 The section "[Object to primitive conversion][custom-conversion]" on javascript.info explains the details.

 Another common way to achieve a better string representation for objects and arrays is to use [JSON encoding][json].